akm-akm/akm-whatsapp-bot/readme/self-hosting.md

 `DEEPAI` The api key for nsfw detection in images from deepai.org. (optional)

+`LOCAL_DATABASE_URL` The url of the database if the bot is running locallly on your system. (optional)

 #### Step 2 > 💾 Setting up the database